For the original interview in Italian: http://leisurespotblog.blogspot.it/2015/01/intervista-red-tweny.htmlHello Red Tweny,

 Hi Maurizio, and thank you for your interest.
 So…why Red Tweny?
 Well, I chose “Red” because I couldn't find a shorter name – admitting that it's a real name -, because it reminds me of the name Rhett (the amusing male protagonist of Gone With The Wind, i.e. Clark Gable), and also because the colour red contrasts hugely with my black-and-white subjects.
 As to Tweny, it is a contraction of twenty freely inspired by twenty-two (22), a number that often recurs in my life, on occasions both lucky and unlucky.

-Whence did your passion for drawing arise?
+How was your passion for drawing born?
 Do you think that some particular events prompted you to embrace this passion?

-How has you art changed over time?
+How has your art changed over time?
 Were you particularly inspired by somebody at the beginning?
-Was it difficult to come to a unique and personal style or was it somehow an automatic, spontaneous process?
+Was it difficult to develop a unique and personal style or was it somehow an automatic, spontaneous process?

 With respect to my style, I didn't consciously meditate on it, it was rather a natural process.
 Later on, over the years, I realised that I was quite a unique specimen in the almost endless artistic context that Internet provides us with and I managed to assert my position there.
 Later I became aware that drawing with India ink also presents several practical and positive aspects: it's cheap, doesn't make you dirty and if you have to send a piece of yours by post you can roll it into a tube and send it by DHL as far as to the USA with 25 euros.
 That'd be impossible with an oil painting.

 Normally, how long do you take to make a drawing?

 The making of a work of mine envisages two distinct phases: sketching the piece with pencil on a A4 sheet of paper and drawing the final version with India ink pen on a large-format sheet (50x70 cm).